Raytray/angular-loading-interceptor/README.md

  Angular Loading Interceptor is library for loading in yout website until all http requests are done
 ## Installation
  Via bower `bower install angular-loading-interceptor`

- Via npm `npm install angular-loading-interceptor`
 ## Usage
-First of all load this service in your project you can copy it from the file `LoadingInterceptor.js` or if you install via bower or npm
+First of all load this service in your project you can copy it from the file `LoadingInterceptor.js` or if you install via bower

 1. ```var app = angular.module("myApp", ["loading-interceptor"])```